Whatever Your Timeline – We’ve Got Your Malta Itinerary!

 Malta Itinerary – 7 Days

-So, your updated Malta Itinerary, assuming you didn’t change where you sleep, could look something like:
+So, your updated one week Malta Itinerary, assuming you didn’t change where you sleep, could look something like:

-Day 1: A day in Valletta or Sliema
+- Day 1: A day in Valletta and/or Sliema

-Day 2: A day trip to Golden Bay or Mdina
+- Day 2: A day trip to Golden Bay Beach and/or Mdina

-Day 5: A day trip to the Mellieha Area
+- Day 5: A day trip to the Mellieha Area w/Beach

-Day 7: A half-day in Marsaxlokk + then fly home.
+- Day 7: A day/half-day in Marsaxlokk + then fly home

-We will dive into what each of these places are below.
-If you read up on these and a few of them don’t work for you and your interests, then consider adding another day in Valletta, on Gozo, or at the southern tip of the island exploring caves and coves.
+We will dive into where each of these places is and what they offer below.
+If you read up on these and if a few of them don’t work for you and your interests, consider adding another day in Valletta, on Gozo, or at the southern tip of the island exploring caves and coves.

 The Three Cities